milvus-io/bootcamp/benchmark_test/index_performance/performance_ivf_flat.md

 # Milvus performance with IVF_FLAT
-This topic displays the performance of create_index & search with different indexes in Milvus1.1 for reference purposes.
+This topic displays the performance of create_index & search with different index types in Milvus 1.1 for reference purposes.
 The test data uses 100m data from an open source dataset, sift1B, with 1 billion 128-dimensional vectors.

 The following table displays the terms used in this topic: